 - Poorly trained teachers, due to lack of formal training for some teachers, low quality programs for formally trained teachers and lack of opportunity for continued professional development

 - Lack of motivation among teachers and school administrators

-- Huge diversity of learning levels and even age among classrooms that cause teachers to teach to the average child
+- Huge diversity of learning levels and ages among classrooms that make it difficult to differentiate instruction

 - Test-based and rote memory learning

 In support of Nuru’s goal to achieve sustainable and scalable poverty alleviation, Nuru’s Education Program is increasing child literacy to the Standard 2 level for primary school-aged children attending public schools in rural communities.
 We have two specific goals:

 - Bridge gaps in literacy through intensive student-centered teaching and literacy-focused interventions